lightrainstech/.github/profile/README.md

 ## Blockchain Consulting & Development
-### We help you build the right products for your usersWe deliver 2x faster than our competitorsLaunched 30% more NFT projects than previous yearNFT Marketplace development company in India
+### We help you build the right products for your users.

+We build, deploy and manage innovative blockchain solutions at scale

+> We provide solutions for companies to approach commerce, trading, transparency, security, identification, supply chain and auditing systems powered by blockchain and smart contracts.

 <!--